German cabinet agrees to fine social networks over hate speech

-The German cabinet approved a plan on Wednesday to fine social networks up to €50-million ($71-million) if they do not remove hateful postings quickly, prompting concerns the law could limit free expression.
+Germany’s cabinet approved a plan on Wednesday to fine social networks up to €50-million ($53-million) if they fail to remove hateful postings quickly, prompting concerns the law could limit free expression.

-Germany already has some of the world’s toughest hate speech laws covering defamation, public incitement to commit crimes and threats of violence, backed up by prison sentences for Holocaust denial or inciting hatred against minorities.
+Germany has some of the world’s toughest laws covering defamation, public incitement to commit crimes and threats of violence, with prison sentences for Holocaust denial or inciting hatred against minorities.
+But few online cases are prosecuted.

 “There should be just as little tolerance for criminal rabble rousing on social networks as on the street,” Justice Minister Heiko Maas said in a statement, adding that he would seek to push for similar rules at a European level.

-The issue has taken on more urgency as German politicians worry that a proliferation of fake news and racist content, particularly about 1 million migrants who have arrived in the last two years, could sway public opinion in the run-up to the national election in September.
+The issue has taken on more urgency as German politicians worry that a proliferation of fake news and racist content, particularly about 1 million migrants who have arrived in the last two years, could sway public opinion in the run-up to national elections in September.

 However, organizations representing digital companies, consumers and journalists, accused the government of rushing a law to parliament that could damage free speech.